Peter Hain: Political thought

-Hain has written in support of libertarian socialist arguments, identifying an axis involving a "bottom-up vision of socialism, with anarchists at the revolutionary end and democratic socialists [such as himself] at its reformist end" as opposed to the axis of state socialism with Marxist–Leninists at the revolutionary end and social democrats at the reformist end.
+Hain identifies as a libertarian socialist and has written in support of libertarian socialist arguments, arguing that the traditional revolutionary-reformist axis obscures an important statist-libertarian axis, such that as well as statist socialism with "Marxist–Leninists at the revolutionary end [and] social democrats at the reformist end", there is the libertarian "bottom-up vision of socialism, with anarchists at the revolutionary end and democratic socialists [such as himself] at its reformist end".
 Hain has argued for "encouraging industrial democracy.
 This is one of the keys to the high productivity, investment and wealth needed for economic success, by helping generate greater team working and commitment which is such an important requirement of complex modern production systems."

 Business and charity interests

 The renewed campaign for construction of the Severn Barrage by Hafren Power was led by Hain in 2012, until Hafren Power wound up in 2014.

 In May 2013 he joined Amara Mining as non-executive director until its takeover by Perseus Mining in May 2016.
 On 28 October 2015, Hain was appointed to the Board of AIM listed fertiliser company, African Potash, as non-executive Director, but resigned in November 2017.
 He is Global and Governmental Adviser to Gordon Dadds PLC.

 Since 2014 he has been chair of Trustees of the Donald Woods Foundation, a charity working in the poverty stricken Transkei, Eastern Cape, near Nelson Mandela's homeland.
 He is also a Trustee of the Listen Charity.
 In 2016-17 he chaired the OR Tambo Centenary Organising Committee.

 From 2014 he has been Visiting Professor at the University of South Wales.
 In September 2016 he was appointed Visiting Professor at Witwatersrand University Business School and in September 2017 was appointed Visiting Fellow at Henley Business School.